The good news is you don’t need to have a great camera to take great photos!

 I have always loved photography.
-My great-grandfather was a professional photographer in New Zealand in the 1900s-40s and our family has some beautiful sepia photos of my grandmother and her siblings as little ones and lots of beautiful images of Hamilton and Piha, places he loved.
+My great-grandfather was a professional photographer in New Zealand in the 1900s-1940s and our family has some beautiful sepia photos of my grandmother and her siblings as little ones and lots of beautiful images of Hamilton and Piha, places he loved.
 He would try clever tricks in his dark room with holes in the film to create a sun and had an eye for beautiful composition.
 His work was exhibited in NZ and London.

 Here are 6 simple tricks to help you take beautiful photos (smartphone or not)

-1 Declutter: don’t try and capture too many things in your photo.
+Don’t try and capture too many things in your photo.
 Simple is best.

-2 Close up: kind of the same as above, but zoom in to crop out the excess clutter.
+Kind of the same as above, but zoom in to crop out the excess clutter.

-3 Focus: tap the specific item in the frame that you want the image to focus on (see below for more focus and exposure tips).
+Tap the specific item in the frame that you want the image to focus on (see below for more focus and exposure tips).
 In this case I tapped the dew drops in the centre and that faded out the ones behind.

-4 Take your time.
 You might get lucky just pointing and shooting, but if you’re taking a scenery photo, for example, take your time to move the camera slowly and studying what you are capturing in the photo.

-5 Try different angles.
 Sure you can stand right in front of the flower and click, but try tilting the camera above or below it and see what results you get.
 Or put the subject to one side.

-6 Make eye contact.
 Take the time for your subject, whether it be human or animal, to look at you.
 Do whatever it takes to get their eyes looking down the lens.
 I was on an outback tour in Australia once and we found a koala asleep up a gum tree.
 We all stood under it and took photos, which were very boring.
 There’s no shouting at a eucalyptus-drunk koala to wake it up, but when our guide told us the trick was to break a twig, it worked!
 Apparently the thing that wakes them is the threat they might fall.